(photo by Emily Bowling)

 Tracks from the new album have been played on BBC Radio 2 by long-time supporters Jamie Cullum and Janice Long.

 She played the new songs live on The Robert Elms Show on BBC London, on World Update with Dan Damon on the BBC World Service, and on Johnny Coppin‘s Acoustic Show for BBC Gloucester.
+She also recorded 3 songs live for The Ayala Show for Irish TV.

 Later in the year she returned to play at Kalamitsi Arts Festival in Crete, and headlined at Rockhampton Folk Festival in Gloucestershire.
 She continued to play regular London venues including the legendary 606 Club.
 At the lovely Green Note, she played a double bill with Nashville artist Mean Mary and has gone on to play other gigs with her.